jackyzha0/jackyzha0.github.io/content/thoughts/visualization.md

 It is not how much information there is, but rather how effectively it is arranged.

 **Clutter and confusion are failures of design, not attributes of information**

+### Colour
+Fundamental uses of colour in information design
+- To label (colour as noun)
+- To measure (colour as quantity)
+- To represent or imitate reality (colour as representation)
+- To enliven it decorate